Can You Fake FND? Understanding Functional Neurological Disorder, Misdiagnosis, and Real Healing

 Someone may be unable to walk one day and function better the next.

-This fluctuation is typical in nervous system disorders.
+This fluctuation is common in FND and reflects changes in nervous system functioning, not pretending [1,3].

 2. Worsen Under Stress

-Stress, overwhelm, sensory overload, trauma reminders, conflict, illness, fatigue, or pressure can intensify symptoms.
+Stress, overwhelm, sensory overload, trauma reminders, conflict, illness, fatigue, or pressure can intensify symptoms [3,6].

 That does not make symptoms voluntary.